 Subaru covers any seat belt that fails to function correctly during normal use for the life of the vehicle.
 Cosmetic issues such as color fading are not part of the warranty.

 Many people assume that bumper-to-bumper coverage means everything on the vehicle is covered, but that simply isn’t true.
-Here are the exceptions in the Subaru warranty:
+Here are a few examples of Subaru warranty exclusions:

-- Parts with warranties: Some components have a separate warranty, such as tires.
+- Parts with specialized warranties: Some components, such as tires, come with a separate warranty.

 - Deterioration: Cosmetic concerns and routine maintenance aren’t covered.